Virginia G. Piper Charitable Trust

 Reapplication Policy

 According to Inside Philanthropy research, unsuccessful applicants must wait one year before reapplying.
-Organizations are limited to one request per year regardless of outcome.
+Organisations are limited to one request per year regardless of outcome.
 The Trust's staff "are eager to engage with potential grantees to provide insight into the Trust's funding priorities," suggesting feedback may be available upon request.

 Application Success Factors